 In February 2007, SE announced that it would proceed with Mochovce 3&4 completion and in July 2008, the European Commission approved the completion of the units subject to the design being brought into line with existing best practice for resistance to aircraft impactsj,3.
 Site works began in November 2008 and main construction activities commenced after contracts were signed in June 2009.
 A contract with Skoda JS, Russia's AtomStroyExport (ASE) and Slovak suppliers Výskumný Ústav Jadrovej Energetiky (VÚJE), Enseco and Inžinierske Stavby Košice was for more than €370 million to supply the remaining nuclear island equipment (beyond that delivered 20 years earlier), with part of the instrumentation and control (I&C) systems being from Siemens.
 Contracts for engineering, construction and project management of the conventional island were signed with ENEL Ingegneria & Innovazione, and involve the use of Skoda Power steam turbines4.
-Following delay due to EU stress tests, startup is planned for 2013 and 2014 with commercial operation at the end of 2013 and mid-2014.
+Following delay due to EU stress tests, startup was planned for 2013 and 2014.
 Uprating is planned by 2016, adding 62 MWe total to the original 880 MWe gross.

 With the project depending substantially on the original 1986 construction permit including environmental clearance, it was challenged, and the need for a full new environmental impact assessment under European Union law was asserted5.